Setting Your B2B Marketing Budget: The 1-2-3 Guide

 Account-based marketing is a catch-all solution for customer retention, generic content, maximizing ROI, personalization, and more.
-As of February 2020, Salesforce found that 89% of B2Bs have an ABM strategy in place with most are less than five years old.
+Salesforce found that 89% of B2Bs have an ABM strategy in place already.

 13. Accessibility is Paramount

 With virtually all business happening online, everyone’s website must be accessible to people of all abilities.
-That’s why ADA lawsuits are also on the rise this year.
+That’s why ADA lawsuits are also on the rise.